redfin/react-server/CONTRIBUTING.md

 - [Build new features][build-new-features]
 - [Contribute to the discussion][contribute-to-the-discussion]

+Head over to [react-server-test-pages](/packages/react-server-test-pages) and check out the README to get a test server set up.

 ## Contributor License Agreement

 To get started, please [sign the Contributor License